 Epithelial-mesenchymal transition (EMT) and its reverse, mesenchymal-epithelial transition (MET), are developmental programs that have been shown to play critical roles in promoting metastasis and invasion as well as contribute to drug resistance in carcinoma.
 ATCC has employed CRISPR/Cas9 gene editing to develop new reporter lines designed to enable the real-time monitoring of the changing status of cells from epithelial to mesenchymal.

 - Strong RFP signal upon vimentin induction

 - Physiological E-cadherin expression in absence of EMT

 - Lung or colon models currently available

 Increased invasive capacity following EMT

-EMT sensitive to A83-01 and PP1 inhibition
+Sensitive to A83-01 and PP1 inhibition (lung model)

 Scientific Paper: Live-cell imaging and analysis reveal cell phenotypic transition dynamics inherently missing in snapshot data

 Recent advances in single-cell techniques allow for the study of how cells convert from epithelial to mesenchymal phenotypes.